jeshu/neo-hackathon/README.md

 ![Output](/images/neoexpress/snapshot1.png)

-- Once the Neo Express is started, transfer some NEO and GAS from 'genesis' account to 'chirag' account as shown below.
+- Once the Neo Express is started, transfer some NEO and GAS from **genesis** account to **chirag** account as shown below.

 ![Output](/images/neoexpress/snapshot2.png)

-- Then Deploy the FoodSafetyContract smart contract using the option shown below:
+- Then Deploy the **FoodSafetyContract** smart contract using the option shown below:

 ![Output](/images/neoexpress/snapshot3.png)

-- Then for the all ClientApps under the **clientApps** replace the contract hash with the one generated from the step above.In order to replace it, navigate to the <<clientApp>>/src/constansts/Const.js and replace the scriptHash key.
+- Then for the all ClientApps under the **clientApps** folder replace the contract hash with the one generated from the step above.In order to replace it, navigate to the **<<clientApp>>/src/constansts/Const.js** and replace the scriptHash key.

-- Thereafter navigate to all the client Apps listed on the Projects section and follow the steps to install them on your local environment.
+- Thereafter navigate to all the Client Apps listed on the Projects section above and follow the steps to run them on your local environment.

 ## Development Path